DovaX/dorm/README.md

 # dorm
 Data science friendly and very simple ORM for python and SQL Server

-Aims: easy integration with pandas, SQL SERVER database, and exports/imports to/from excel
+Aims: easy integration with pandas, SQL SERVER database, and exports/imports to/from excel/CSV format

 Done:
 Table functions (Create, Drop, Select and Insert) should be working fine